walterjgsp/algorithms/documentation/content/problems/01_two_sum.md

 Is the input array already sorted?

-Is The input array mutable or read only?
+Is the input array mutable or read only?

 <h2 class="title is-4"> Solution </h2>